ivanenev/skills-server/README.md

 ### MCP Client Setup

 Add the server to your MCP client configuration.
-Example for Claude Desktop:
+Example for MCP clients:

 ```json
 {